Edit Blog Post

 It was an awesome bike ride, really enjoyable and something that I reckon is probably more enjoyable to do solo - a great experience in perfect weather.

 Where I was eating a $40 meal at restaurant the night before, I was now eating $6 fried shrimp with curly fries on a concrete ledge next to a homeless guy in Fisherman's Wharf.
-Unfortunately for him, I was too hungry to give him my leftovers.
+Unfortunately for him, I was too hungry to give any leftovers.

 Alcatraz from the incoming ferry.

-Suffice to say, I didn't go out that night, despite the fact it was Saturday.
+Suffice to say, I didn't go out that night, despite the fact it was a Saturday.